CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 ### Briefly: Difficulty Adjustment Algorithm

-We'll discuss the concept of a difficulty adjustment algorithm (DAA) in the general sense briefly here.
+We'll discuss the concept of a difficulty adjustment algorithm (DAA) in the general sense briefly here, since some understanding of how it functions is required to understand the two attacks outlined in this post.
 First, let's take a look at how the work in Proof-of-Work is created:

 <p align="center">